Kathryn Canavan

 She worked as reporter or editor in four states, but she left full-time newsroom to serve as a partially paralyzed parent Her freelance writing has been published in USA Today, the Philadelphia Inquirer, The Daily Beast, Prevention magazine and the History News Network.

 She is the author of Lincoln’s Final Hours from University Press of Kentucky and True Crime Philadelphia from Lyons Press.
+Her upcoming book is about a 1976 spree murder.
+Her research included interviews with survivors, detectives, attorneys and others in 1976 and in 2023.

 She has appeared as a Lincoln scholar on Discovery Channel, PBS and C-Span.
 She lectured at the Lincoln Group of the District of Columbia, at John Wilkes Booth’s boyhood home in Bel Air, Md., and at the Lincoln Home Historical Site in Springfield, Ill.